Zivgl66/Iac-atlantis-terraform/Infrastructure_gitops_project.md

    - A NAT gateway to allow instances in the private subnet to access the internet for updates and other outbound connections.

 5. **Firewall Rules**:

    - **SSH**: Allow SSH traffic on port 22.
    - **HTTP/HTTPS**: Allow HTTP and HTTPS traffic on ports 80 and 443.
    - **Application Port**: Allow traffic on port 5000 for internal communication between the load balancer and instances.

+6. **Database and Datastore for Terraform State Management**:
+   - **Google Cloud Datastore**: Used to manage the Terraform state lock mechanism, ensuring that only one Terraform process can run at a time.
+This prevents concurrent modifications to the infrastructure state.

 ### Security Measures Implemented